pschaus/book_lepl1402/source/part4.rst

 Representing a set with a Binary Search Tree (BST)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

+An Abstract Data Type (ADT) for representing a set of integers without duplicates is provided below.
+The set is initially empty.
+Elements can then be added, and it is possible to check if an element has already been added.

+..  code-block:: java

+    public interface IntSet {
+        public void add(int val);
+        public boolean contains(int val);
+    }

-A Binary Search Tree (BST) is a specialized type of binary tree used for efficient data storage and retrieval.
+A Binary Search Tree (BST) is a specialized type of binary tree that can be used as a data-structure for implementing the IntSet ADT.
 In a BST, each node stores a value, and all nodes in the left subtree of a node contain values less than the node’s value, while all nodes in the right subtree contain values greater than the node’s value.

 These properties ensure that the tree remains ordered, which is crucial for the efficiency of operations like search, insertion, and deletion.

 A valid BST is shown on the left, while an invalid BST is displayed on the right.
 The tree on the right is not valid because the value 14 appears in the left subtree of the node with value 13, which violates the BST rule.

 .. figure:: _static/images/part4/bst_example.png